Eknous-P/furnace-chiptune-datascience/README.md

 ## steps?

-- [ ] acquire everything* from all the videos from the playlist
+- [x] acquire everything* from all the videos from the playlist
+  - 4722 videos should be enough
-- [ ] filter the garbage
+- [ ] filter the garbage and duplicates
 - [ ] get song data from the video data (name, length etc...)
 - [ ] do the pages
 - [ ] publish